Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Open Issues and Future Directions

-\subsection{Transferability}
+\subsubsection{Transferability}

 Transferability reflects how well a detection system tackles data distribution shift which is common and inevitable in real-world applications.
-Despite being a hot research topic, this issue remains largely underexplored in misinformation video detection.
-This will be a crucial barrier for detection methods to be put into practice.
-Here we provide four transfer-related subproblems in different aspects:
+Despite being a hot research topic, this issue remains largely underexplored in misinformation video detection, which is a crucial barrier for detection methods to be put into practice.
+Here we provide three transfer-related subproblems in different aspects:

-\textit{1) Multi-platform detection.} The differences in contents and user groups among platforms shape different social contexts and may provide extra clues.
-Cross-platform differences like user preferences and susceptibility to fake news have been confirmed helpful in detection~\cite{qi2022fakesv,micallef2022cross}.
+\textit{1) Multi-platform detection.} The differences in contents and user groups among platforms shape different social contexts and provide extra clues, which has been found helpful in detection~\cite{qi2022fakesv,micallef2022cross}.
+This is important for this area given that cross-platform sharing (re-uploading) is common for videos.
 However, the principle of tackling multi-platform distribution gaps remains unclear.

-\textit{2) Cross-lingual Detection.} Datasets in high-resource languages (e.g., English) dominate existing research, which may lead to technical gaps among countries having different amounts of misinformation data.
-Cross-lingual detection aims to leverage high-resource language data to train a detection model for misinformation in a low-resource language.

-\textit{3) Multi-domain Detection.} Misinformation texts in different news domains have different word use and propagation patterns, which leads to data shifts~\cite{zhu2022memory,sheng2022characterizing}.
+\textit{2) Multi-domain detection.} Misinformation texts in different news domains have different word use and propagation patterns, leading to data shifts~\cite{mdfend,zhu2022memory,sheng2022characterizing}.
 Therefore, the investigation and mitigation of the domain gap for video misinformation is a promising direction.